Buslingthorpe, Leeds

 Buslingthorpe is an area of Leeds, West Yorkshire, England.
-It is about one mile north of the city centre and currently falls within the Hyde Park and Woodhouse ward of the City of Leeds Council.
+It is about one mile north of the city centre and currently falls within the Little London and Woodhouse ward of the City of Leeds Council.
 Much of the housing in the area was demolished by slum clearance in the 1950s.

 Etymology

 The name of Buslingthorpe is first attested in 1258 as Buselingtorpe.
 It is possible that the place borrowed its name from Buslingthorpe in Lincolnshire, but thought more likely that the two names were coined independently, from the Old French personal name Buselin and the word thorpe ('secondary settlement, outlying farmstead', itself borrowed into English from Old Norse þorp).
 Thus the name Buslingthorpe originally meant 'Buselin's farmstead'.

 A writer in Notes and Queries in 1932 noted that Buslingthorpe (shared with the Lincolnshire Buslingthorpe and Buckfastleigh, Devon) contains 13 different letters, exactly half the alphabet, none repeated and with no hyphenation.
 The writer wondered if it was unique.
 The same question was raised earlier in Strand Magazine in 1921.
 In 2007 David Crystal noted that Bricklehampton surpasses this with 14 unique letters.

 Buslingthorpe's recreation ground was named Norma Hutchinson Park in 2009 to commemorate Jamaican-born councillor Norma Hutchinson who died in 2004.